How to Prevent Labels from Melting or Warping in Hot-Filled Products

 Food label allergen information

-• Statement of identity (common name of the food)
+• Statement of identity.
+The common or usual name of the product

 • Name and address of the manufacturer, packer, or distributor